m-i-n-a-r/birday/README.md

 </p>

 ## Introduction
 This is an open source app to remember **birthdays** in a fast, light and beautiful way.
 No less, no more.
-I had this idea considering that Google Calendar doesn't display an automatic notification the day of the birthday, and sometimes a person i need to remember a birthday for a person who is not in my phone contacts.
+I had this idea considering that Google Calendar doesn't display an automatic notification the day of the birthday, and sometimes i need to remember a birthday for a person who is not in my phone contacts.

 ## Features (and TODO list)
 - Notification the day of the birthday
-- Sync the birthdays from your Google contacts or insert them manually, just specifying a name, a birthday and some optional parameters
+- Sync the birthdays from your Google contacts or insert them manually, just specifying a name, a date and some optional parameters
 - Customize behaviour and appearence of each person in the list
 - Light and dark themes (Android 10 dark mode supported)
 - Selectable accent (no app restart needed)